 Liquid Liquid Coalescer Separators are two stage units and utilize coalescing cartridges and separator cartridges for the separation of two immiscible liquids

-Available in either a horizontal or vertical configuration, the Winston/Royal Guard Type 62-CC-2S Liquid Liquid Coalescer Separator is used for the separation of two immiscible liquids such as water from a hydrocarbon.
-Applications include separation of small amounts of water from oil, condensates, kerosene, gasoline, diesel, and others, in the refining, petrochemical, chemical, and oil and gas industries.
+Available in either a horizontal or vertical configuration, the Winston/Royal Guard Type 62-CC-2S Liquid Liquid Coalescer Separator employs coalescer and separator cartridges for effective separation of two immiscible liquids such as water from a hydrocarbon.
+Applications include removing small amounts of water from oil, condensates, kerosene, gasoline, diesel, and other liquid products, in the refining, petrochemical, and oil and gas industries.

-In the Liquid Liquid Coalescer Separator, hydrocarbon liquid (continuous phase) mixed with small amounts of aqueous solution (discontinuous phase) passes through two types of cartridges for effective liquid separation.
-Removal of water is down to, or less than 10 ppm.
+In the liquid liquid coalescer separator, hydrocarbon liquid (continuous phase) mixed with small amounts of aqueous or non-aqueous liquid (discontinuous phase) passes through two types of cartridges for effective liquid separation.
+Removal of the discontinuous phase liquid is down to, or less than 10 ppm.

-The WCT6--R Series first stage coalescing cartridges coalesce tiny droplets of dispersed water, enlarging them enough for most to settle to the bottom of the vessel by gravity.
+The WCT6--R Series first stage coalescing cartridges coalesce dispersed water droplets until they are large enough for most to settle to the bottom of the vessel by gravity.
 Ultra-fine solids are captured in these cartridges and are removed with the cartridge change-outs.
 The liquid flow moves through each coalescing cartridge from inside to outside, and therefore less surface area is available with which to retain solids.
-If heavy particulate loading is expected, a filtration unit such as a Type 61V Liquid Filter should be installed upstream of the Liquid Liquid Coalescer Separator so as to extend the time between cartridge change-outs.
+If heavy particulate loading is expected, a filtration unit such as a Type 61V Liquid Filter should be installed upstream of the liquid liquid Coalescer Separator so as to maintain peak efficiency of the coalescer cartridges and extend the time between cartridge change-outs.

-How it works: As the liquid emulsion flows through the first stage coalescing cartridge media from inside to outside, tiny droplets of dispersed water attach to the media fibers.
+How it works: As the liquid emulsion flows through the first stage coalescing cartridge media from inside to outside, dispersed water droplets attach to the media fibers.
 As the flow continues, additional water droplets attach to the fibers and merge, or coalesce, with other droplets.
 This coalescing process continues until the droplets have grown large enough to release from the media and exit the cartridges into the vessel interior.
 With a higher specific gravity, and thus a greater density than the hydrocarbon liquid, most of the water droplets fall to the bottom of the vessel by gravity and are collected in the vessel’s boot, or collection chamber.
-Any remaining small droplets that do not have the mass to fall out at this stage flow along with the continuous phase until they are removed by the second stage hydrophobic separator cartridges.
+Any remaining small droplets that do not have the mass to fall out at this stage flow are removed by the second stage hydrophobic separator cartridges.